Richard Sánchez (footballer, born 1996)

-Richard Rafael Sánchez Guerrero (born 29 March 1996) is a Paraguayan professional footballer who plays as a midfielder for Argentine Primera División club Racing Club and the Paraguay national team.
+Richard Rafael Sánchez Guerrero (born 29 March 1996) is a Paraguayan professional footballer who plays as a midfielder for División de Honor club Olimpia, on loan from Liga Profesional club Racing Club, and the Paraguay national team.

+In 2015, Sánchez made his professional debut at age 19 for River Plate.

 Club career

 Olimpia

 On 21 May 2017, Sánchez scored his first goal in the Superclásico against Cerro Porteño.

 América

 On 25 August 2019, Sánchez officially signed with Liga MX club América for $7 million with a four-year contract.

-Racing Club de Avellaneda
+Racing Club

 On 12 March 2025, Racing Club officially signed Sánchez for $3 million.

 International career

+2018–19: Debut and first Copa América

 He was called up to the senior Paraguay squad in March 2018 for a match against USA.

 Sánchez made his senior debut for Paraguay on June 5, 2019 in a friendly against Honduras in Ciudad del Este, Paraguay.
 And he scored his first goal for the National Team in the 2019 Copa America, in a 1–1 tie with Argentina on June 19, 2019.